dhruvkp/dhruvkp.github.io/_posts/2014-12-12-my-first-jekyll-post.md

 categories: jekyll
 ---
 Hello world.
 How are you doin?
-I am just trying to see if jekyll picks up md file written by me. hello harshita, how are you doing?
-Why have you been feeling so sleepy?
-That is too bad.
+I am just trying to see if jekyll picks up md file written by me.